crandmck/test/README.md

     - Not throw an exception synchronously and also call the callback function.
     - Not call the callback function synchronously.

-  * It is difficult to handle errors that are raised asynchronously.
+  * It is difficult to handle errors raised asynchronously.
     Typically Node will crash.
 If the user ignores the error, the application may leak resources.
     Zones make it easy to handle errors and avoid resource leaks.

-  * Sometimes there is a need to associate user data to an asynchronous flow.
+  * Sometimes you need to associate user data to an asynchronous flow.
     There is currently no way to do this.

 ## Disclaimer

-The intended audience of this README is developers interested in the rationale and internals of the zone library.
+This README is intended for developers interested in the rationale and internals of the zone library.
 It's rough but it specifies what we're building.
 It isn't particularly suited for end users at this point.